St. Mary's Cathedral (Portland, Oregon): Stations of the Cross

-The stations of the cross are original to the cathedral.
+The Stations of the Cross are original to the cathedral.

-Architectural Style and Details
+Architectural style and details

 The architectural plans were by Jacobberger and Smith.
-The architectural style is Twentieth Century Romanesque and Byzantine, with a red tiled gable roof, cast-stone Corinthian columns, and a square tower with copper cornices.
+The architectural style is 20th-century Romanesque and Byzantine, with a red tiled gable roof, cast-stone Corinthian columns, and a square tower with copper cornices.
 The marble floor in the apse was laid in 1926.
 The new marble on the floor in the remainder of the cathedral is a pattern of several Italian marbles.
 The doors are white oak in cast bronze on the exterior.
 Letters on the granite sign are Roman majuscules from the Trajan inscription in Rome.
 The coat of arms on the sign is of the Archdiocese of Portland in Oregon.

 Bells

 The three bells of the tower were cast in the late 1880s and originally installed in the former cathedral at Third and Stark Streets.
-They were manually-pealed until 2017, when the bells and yokes were refurbished and fitted with linear ringing motors.
+They were manually pealed until 2017, when the bells and yokes were refurbished and fitted with linear ringing motors.
 They sound at the pitches of D¹, F¹, and Ab¹.